dwyl/learn-flutter/README.md

 ## Assets

+Sometimes,
-Sometimes we need images and assets to be displayed in our App.
+we need images and assets to be displayed in our App.
 Common resources are:
 image files,
 static data (`JSON` files),
 videos, buttons and icons.

+In Flutter,
-In Flutter, we use a `pubspec.yaml` file
+we use a `pubspec.yaml` file
-(often located at the root of the project) to require assets in the app.
+(often located at the root of the project) to require assets into our app.

 ```yaml
 flutter: